Estimated reading time: 5 minutes

 Clinical expertise and areas of specialism

-During your time with us for cataract surgery, you’re likely to experience the following when it comes to specialisms and clinical expertise:
+During your time with us for a cataract operation, you’re likely to experience the following when it comes to specialisms and clinical expertise:

 When should you consider seeking faster cataract surgery?